Click here to view the Program Website.

-Environmental Incentives was hired by the Walton Family Foundation to investigate the potential for creating a framework to facilitate investment in restoration and ongoing stewardship across the Delta.
-We developed the Colorado Delta Conservation Funding Framework to enable the Delta partners to scale and achieve the long-term financial and institutional sustainability necessary to support conservation success throughout the Delta – including water, restoration and stewardship needs.
-The Conservation Funding Framework will enable the partners in the Delta to 1) coordinate restoration efforts and demonstrate project-scale accomplishments in reportable units that inspire investment from donors, and 2) raise and manage long-term stewardship funds such that today’s restoration projects do not become tomorrow’s financial liabilities.
+Environmental Incentives developed the Colorado Delta Conservation Funding Framework to enable the Delta partners to scale and achieve the long-term financial and institutional sustainability necessary to support conservation success throughout the Delta – including water, restoration and stewardship needs.
+The framework will enable the partners in the Delta to 1) coordinate restoration efforts and demonstrate project-scale accomplishments in reportable units that inspire investment from donors, and 2) raise and manage long-term stewardship funds such that today’s restoration projects do not become tomorrow’s financial liabilities.

 As recommended by the Framework, we also convened a group of Delta Science Advisors to define the Ecological Success Criteria for Riparian Habitats for the Lower Colorado River Delta.
 These criteria define habitat success and milestones to meet that success such that restoration efforts can be planned and adapted to contribute to the regional goals.